 However, it lowers the unit holder's cost basis in the unit.
 That means that they'll pay higher taxes if they ever sell it.

 Moral -- don't ever sell your units in Canadian REITs.
+Also, consider investing in good software such as QuickBooks Online Accountant Edition.
 You don't want to pay a penny more to either the CRA or IRS.